Welcome to the Rö website

 In 2007 Björn and Ann Britt Bergström started a local history research project and began publishing their results on the site.
 They also arranged excursions to interesting places in the parish, set up information boards at those places, and lectured about the history of the parish.
 These activities finally became a bit too extensive for two people to manage alone, so on 15 september 2011 the local history society was formally created.

-The main menu has eleven items: Home, Society pages, Rö parish, Nature, Places, People, Events, Documents, Pictures, and Research.
-Under the heading "Övrigt" (miscellaneous) you find the web archive and some technical information about the site.
+The main menu has eleven items: Home, Society pages, Rö parish, Nature, Places, People, Events, Documents, Pictures, Research and Archive.

 Under the Home Page menu you find links to pages about the current weather, the news archive, a guest book and more.

-The society menu contains links to pages about the society, its activities, plans, board, by-laws; and the pages for members only
+The society menu contains links to pages about the society, its activities, plans, board, by-laws; and the pages for board and members only.

-Nature is a fairly recent addition to the site.
-So far it contains a list of birds we have seen in Rö, and pictures and descriptions of some 100 wild flowers we have found in Rö.
+The Nature menu so far only contains a list of wild birds we have seen in Rö, and pictures and descriptions of some 100 wild flowers found in Rö.

 The Places section contains an extensive list of all place-names in Rö mentioned before 1930, information about places that have been specially researched, information signs set out at interesting locations, the economic history of Rö's manors, villages and farms, and more.

-A second database contains the entire 1930 census for Rö, and a third is a "census" of Rö's inhabitants in 1749, which we have reconstructed from the church records.
+A second database contains the entire 1920 census for Rö, another the 1930 census and a fourth is a "census" of Rö's inhabitants in 1749, which we have reconstructed from the church records.
 Under this section, you can also read about soldiers from Rö and the regiments they served in; and the earliest available taxation rolls for Rö.
-Recently we also started to publish family trees for families living in Rö in the 17th and 18th centuries under this section.
+We are also working with family trees for families living in Rö in the 17th and 18th centuries, and have so far published four.
+There are also a few items about other subjects connected with genealogy.

-The Events section contains a selection of interesting stories from the 17th and 18th century we have found, mainly in the Hundred Court Records.
+The Events section contains a selection of interesting stories from the 17th to the 20th century, some found in the Hundred Court Records, but also a few based on our own research.

 The Documents section is a collection of various historic documents concerning Rö, including F W Radloff's and W Tham's descriptions of the parish from 1805 and 1850, respectively.